 Community Outreach - The community of Bartlesville offers students many opportunities for service and evangelism.
-The following is a partial list of organizations which welcome student volunteers: The Rock, K-Life, Agape Mission, Big Brothers and Big Sisters, local churches, Voice of the Martyrs, Boys and Girls Club, and the Fellowship of Christian Athletes.
+The following is a partial list of organizations which welcome student volunteers: On the Rock Ministries, K-Life, Agape Mission, Big Brothers and Big Sisters, local churches, Voice of the Martyrs, Boys and Girls Club, and the Fellowship of Christian Athletes.